Therapy and Professional Services

 Speaker and Educator

 I can speak to community groups and educate mental health professionals about psychological science, anxiety, and pathological worry.
-I’m very knowledgeable about CBT and new wave cognitive-behavioral therapies, including those involving mindfulness and acceptance, as well as transdiagnostic treatment for anxiety disorders.
+I’m very knowledgeable about CBT, EACBT, and other new wave cognitive-behavioral therapies, including those involving mindfulness and acceptance, as well as transdiagnostic treatment for anxiety disorders.

 If you’re interested, call me at 818-716-1695 or email me at PanicBuster@socal.rr.com.